Praytic/places/policies/privacy-policy.md

 ## Processing Purposes: How We Use Your Personal Data

-The Personal Data we process depends on your interaction and access methods with our Services, including the interfaces (web, desktop, mobile apps) and features used.
+The Personal Data we process depends on your interaction with our Services and the features used.
 This section details all the potential ways Praytic may process your Personal Data:

 * Business Operations: We use Personal Data for activities like accounting and compensation.
 This includes creating aggregated statistical data for internal reporting, financial reporting, revenue planning, capacity planning, and forecast modeling (including product strategy).
 * Communication: We use Personal Data to inform you about new Services, features, offers, promotions, and other pertinent information.
 This also includes sending confirmations, technical notices, updates, security alerts, and administrative messages.